 - Are the majority of your sales leads for deals over $100,000 coming from cold calling?

-- Do you as a salesperson have a higher closing ratio with CFO’s than CIO’s?
+- Do you have a higher closing ratio with CFO’s than CIO’s?

 Each one of these types of observations should be discernible from the data collected for your sales prospects prototyping model.
 With this data, you can decide where you should focus your energies as a salesperson or where your sales team should align their market attack to increase corporate revenue.

-If you cannot see a prospect buying pattern, then more than likely your sales approach is an undocumented, random sales process chasing those that will buy — not a calculated process of who you can sell.
+If you cannot see a prospect buying pattern, then most likely, your sales approach is an undocumented random sales process that chases those you think will buy rather than a calculated process of those who have proven to buy.